Eric Jenkins: Senior competition

 On May 7, 2017, Jenkins won the Payton Jordan Invitational 1500m in 3:38.30, outdistancing top Americans such as Evan Jager, Izaic Yorks, and Brandon Kidder.

-On May 18, 2017, Jenkins won the Los Angeles USATF Distance Classic in 3:36.51.

-On June 11 Jenkins won the Portland Track Festival in 3:37.55.
+On May 18, 2017, Jenkins won the Los Angeles USATF Distance Classic in 3:36.51.On June 11 Jenkins won the Portland Track Festival in 3:37.55.
 In doing so he beat out many talented domestic competitors, such as Sam Prakel, Lopez Lomong, Riley Masters, and Ryan Hill.

 On June 23, Jenkins finished second in the USATF Championships 5000m final behind Paul Chelimo to qualify for the 2017 IAAF World Championships in Athletics.
 On July 22, 2017, Jenkins placed 6th at the Heusden-Zolder KBC Night of Athletics 1500m in Belgium in 3:37.92.

-Jenkins’ race result at the Heusden-Zolder KBC Night of Athletics ended a nearly ten month long undefeated streak at 1500m and Mile distance races, including a Wanamaker Mile and Fifth Avenue Mile title and wins the reigning Olympic 1500m Champion Matthew Centrowitz and Olympic 800m bronze medalist Clayton Murphy.
+Jenkins’ race result at the Heusden-Zolder KBC Night of Athletics ended a nearly ten month long undefeated streak at 1500m and Mile distance races, including a Wanamaker Mile and Fifth Avenue Mile title and wins against the reigning Olympic 1500m Champion Matthew Centrowitz and Olympic 800m bronze medalist Clayton Murphy.
 On August 9, 2017, Jenkins finished tenth in his heat of the 5000m at the 2017 IAAF World Championships.

+Jenkins announced his retirement in 2023 after competing professionally for eight years.
+In an interview, he reflected on his retirement, stating: "I really gave it everything.
+It just felt like the right time.
+My body hasn’t held up to the training necessary to compete."

+Post-retirement career

+Jenkins is a commentator at Citius Mag, where he hosts a podcast called "Off the Rails" with Aisha Praught-Leer.